-“That’s nothing,” I said, ” what about the kombucha anxiety, the ongoing compost ordeal or the letter to the ants . . .”
+“That’s nothing!”
+I spluttered.
+“What about the kombucha SCOBY disaster, the ongoing compost ordeal or the letter to the ants . . .”
 Shaking her head, my dear friend says, “Nope, I don’t even know what you’re talking about.
 Maybe you could write it down, you know, blog about all that.”

 So that’s how this all got started.
 This is my log of the self-inflicted torture I endure on a daily basis as I stumble along the fine line between Earth-loving intentions and eco-madness.
 A lifelong Earth-lover, despairing the dire prognoses for our home planet, I drive myself to the verge of insanity on a daily basis, desperate to believe that there’s anything I can do that will make a real difference.
-I end up over analyzing every act of daily living, from washing vegetables to dealing with an ant invasion, exhausting myself in the process.
+I end up over-analyzing every act of daily living, from washing vegetables to dealing with an ant invasion, exhausting myself in the process.
 I admit, on some days, I just wanna drive my car three blocks to the drive-through window for a fast food fix and toss the bag out the window, not a care in the world.

 Then an image of my future grandchildren romping and thriving on a beautiful, healthy planet comes into mind, and I find myself back on the kitchen floor sorting out #2 plastic bags from the #4s.

-If you’re looking for a companion walking that fine line between caring and crazy, then please read on.
+If you’re looking for quick and tidy steps to a more Earth-friendly lifestyle, I urge you to look elsewhere.
+If you’re looking for a companion walking that fine line between eco-caring and eco-crazy, then please read on.
 Feel free to share any comments or stories of your own brushes with eco-madness.
-Perhaps if we can grasp hands through the pages of the Internet, we just might keep each other on this side of crazy.
+Perhaps if we can grasp hands through the pages of the Internet, we just might keep each other on this side of madness.